brimdata/zed/docs/libraries/python.md

 > Or you can launch the Brim app and it will run a Zed lake service
 > on the default port at http://localhost:9867.

-Then, from Python, create a pool, load some data, and query it.
+Then, in another shell using Python, create a pool, load some data, and query it.
 ```python
 import zed